0xLeif/AppState/documentation/contributing.md

 ### 5. License

-By contributing to **AppState**, you agree that your contributions will be licensed under the same license as the project: [MIT License](LICENSE).
+By contributing to **AppState**, you agree that your contributions will be licensed under the same license as the project: [LICENSE](https://github.com/0xLeif/AppState/blob/main/LICENSE).

 ## Thank You!